Kim Kardashian Thought Paris Robbers Were Terrorists, New Testimony Reveals

 A post shared by Kim Kardashian West (@kimkardashian) on

-One of the reasons that Paris law enforcement has not forced Kim Kardashian to come back to France for testimony could be due to the fact that she is resistant.
+One of the reasons that Paris law enforcement has not forced Kim Kardashian to come back to France for testimony could be because she is resistant.
 It was reported that she also told authorities during testimony, “I have a feeling that it’s not the right place for me, I mean Paris.
 It’s not a place for me on the emotional plane.”

 Kim Kardashian first gave testimony to French authorities on the day of her robbery, October 3.
 According to her revelations during that interview, which took place just hours after the Paris robbers fled her room, this is what happened to Kim:

 “They grabbed me and took me into the hallway.
 I was wearing a bathrobe, naked underneath.
-Then we went in the room again and they pushed me on the bed.
+Then we went into the room again, and they pushed me on the bed.
 And, it was this time, they tied me up with plastic cables and taped my hands, then they put tape over my mouth and my legs”

 This guy is always in my shot!